outofcoffee/imposter/docs/run_imposter_aws_lambda.md

 ## AWS Lambda Features

-- Start mocks
-- Access mock server via Lambda function URL (or AWS API Gateway)
+- Access to mock server via Lambda function URL (or AWS API Gateway)
 - Supports [OpenAPI](./openapi_plugin.md), [REST](./rest_plugin.md) and [SOAP](./soap_plugin.md) mocks
+- Supports [Stores](./stores.md) for recording data for later use or review

 You can deploy Imposter as a [Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/java-package.html) in various ways, such as the AWS Console, using infrastructure as code (e.g. Terraform) or a framework such as Serverless.